 The C271 bat serves as the base model for all of Louisville's pro-level standard turning bats.
-This is the most popular choice amongst Major Leaguers and features a standard barrel and standard handle.
+This is the most popular choice among Major Leaguers and features a standard barrel and standard handle.
 With a max tapered knob and Louisville's most balanced swing weight, this bat offers exceptional power and speed with a familiar feel.
 Like all C271's, this bat is crafted from the very finest MLB-grade maple.
-All wood used for these bats undergoes a painstaking selection process by Louisville before manufacturing begins.
+All wood utilized for these bats undergoes a painstaking selection process by Louisville before manufacturing begins.
 This wood is hardened and sealed with ultra-premium EXOARMOR finish for superior contact hardness and durability over time.

 Louisville Slugger backs this Prime Special Ops C271 bat with a limited 30-day warranty against any defects in workmanship or faulty materials.
 The brand is so confident in its premium wood and EXOARMOR finish that it also covers some types of in-game damage.
 These can include extreme denting on contact, splintering and shattering, and any cupping defects that could negatively affect your performance at the plate.

 Questions and Answers (0)